microsoft/axe-pipelines-samples/typescript-selenium-webdriver-sample/README.md

 * [@axe-core/webdriverjs](https://github.com/dequelabs/axe-core-npm/tree/develop/packages/webdriverjs) to run an axe accessibility scan on the page from the Selenium browser
 * [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) to run the tests in a CI build with every Pull Request
 * [axe-sarif-converter](https://github.com/microsoft/axe-sarif-converter) to convert axe results to SARIF format
-* [Sarif Viewer Build Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.sarif-viewer-build-tab) to visualize the results in Azure Pipelines
+* [SARIF SAST Scans Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.scans) to visualize the results in Azure Pipelines

 ## See it in action in Azure Pipelines